 Christmas, the celebration of the Incarnation of our Lord Jesus Christ, invites the consideration of many mysteries, chief among them, the question of why God became a Man.
-Was the Incarnation necessary?
-Does the world really need Christmas?
-Or is this just some quaint mythology to which millions cling for a false sense of comfort against a closed and unsympathetic cosmos?
+And the fact of Christmas provides a good opportunity to talk with friends about "the reason for the season."